 When is the application deadline?

-In 2019 the application deadline is June 17, 2019.
+In 2019 the application deadline was June 17, 2019.
 The students of the University of Helsinki may apply until July 19, 2019.
 The earlier you apply the better, as students are accepted on a first come, first served basis and we only accept a limited number of students to each HSS course.

 I am 18 years of age and just finishing high school.
 Am I eligible to participate in Helsinki Summer School?